sapegin/washingcode-book/manuscript/book.md

   );
 ```

 But is it really more readable?
 I don’t think so.
-Common sense should always win over applying “rules” everywhere (see “Cargo cult programming” section below).
+Common sense should always win over applying “rules” everywhere (see the “Cargo cult programming” section below).

 _(Though `tableData` is a really bad variable name.)_

 ### Iterating over objects

 There are [many ways to iterate over objects](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
 I equally dislike all of them, so it’s hard to choose the best one.
-Unfortunately there’s no `.map()` on objects, though Lodash has three methods to iterate over objects, so it’s a good option, if you already use Lodash on your project.
+Unfortunately there’s no `.map()` for objects, though Lodash does provide three methods for object iteration, so it’s a good option if you're already using Lodash in your project.

 ```js
 const allNames = {